This article covers:

 What are New York Overtime Laws?

-Non-exempt employees in New York are entitled to receive overtime pay at 1.5 times their regular hourly wage for all hours worked beyond 40 in a standard workweek.
+New York’s overtime laws entitle non-exempt employees to receive overtime pay at 1.5 times their regular hourly wage for all hours worked beyond 40 in a standard workweek.
 Employment contracts may specify higher overtime payments than those mandated by law.

 Overtime for tipped employees must be paid at 1.5 times their regular hourly wage.
 However, employers can deduct tip credit from this overtime rate.